 I worked in a fine dining steakhouse for six years, so I’m very picky when it comes to my burgers.
 If they’re not tender, juicy and flavorful, they’re just not worth it.
 Problem is, it’s difficult to replicate steakhouse burgers at home because most steakhouses use closely-guarded recipes and custom ground beef mixes, both of which are hard to find.
 After many trials, I discovered the solution to making great steakhouse burgers at home is to use readily available 85% lean ground beef, a panade — which is a mixture of bread and milk that keeps meat tender and juicy even when cooked to medium-well — and lots of seasoning.

 Begin by making the panade and flavoring.
 Simply mash the bread and milk together with a fork until it forms a chunky paste, then stir in the garlic, salt, pepper, ketchup and Worcestershire sauce.
 Next, add the ground beef and scallions and break the meat up with your hands.
 Gently mix everything together until just combined.
 Try not to overmix or your burgers may be tough.

 Divide the mixture into 10 equal portions and shape into loose balls.
-Gently flatten each ball into a 3/4-inch-thick patty that’s about 4-1/2 inches around.
+Flatten each ball into a 3/4-inch-thick patty that’s about 4-1/2 inches around.
 (Keeping the burgers thick ensures a nice char on the outside without overcooking the inside.)
 To prevent the burgers from forming a domed shape on the grill, create a slight depression in the center of each patty.

 Grill the burgers 2-4 minutes on the first side until nicely browned.
 Flip and cook on the second side a few minutes more, until desired doneness is reached.